-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - MARY E. PIGOTT PRIMARY SCHOOL
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS- OTTOS COMPREHENSIVE SECONDARY SCHOOL

 DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
-[YES = 1; NO = 0] 1 The following represent some of the many national policies in place that address climate change adaptation and comprehensive disaster management for the education sector: The Disaster Management Act of 2002 Antigua and Barbuda's National Plan to Reduce the Vulnerability of School Buildings to Natural Disasters (1998) Signatory to Antigua and Barbuda Declaration on School Safety in the Caribbean Inchidudianal Have there been additions to the curriculum that integrate climate change/disaster preparedness/ emergency management?
-[YES = 1; NO = 0] 1 Part of social studies curriculum - earthquake, hurricane. tsunami awareness etc. - done at upper school level.
-Institutional Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 0 Mary E. Pigott did not have a plan in place at the time of the assessment.
-4. Do the plans address priority hazards based on previous assessment(s)?
-[YES = 1; NO = 0] 0 N/A 5.
+[YES = 1; NO = 0] 1 The following represent some of the many national policies in place that address climate change adaptation and comprehensive disaster management for the education sector: The Disaster Management Act of 2002 Antigua and Barbuda's National Plan to Reduce the Vulnerability of School Buildings to Natural Disasters (1998) Signatory to Antigua and Barbuda Declaration on School Safety in the Caribbean Institutional Have there been additions to the curriculum that integrate climate change/disaster preparedness/ emergency management?
+[YES = 1; NO = 0] 1 Institutional Is an updated emergency management or disaster management plan in place?
+[YES = 1; NO = 0] 0 A draft plan has been prepared.
+Do the plans address priority hazards based on previous assessment(s)?
+[YES = 1; NO = 0] 0 Only includes earthquakes and fires.
 Is there a designated environmental/health & safety officer, emergency response team or related position/team?
 [YES = 1; NO = 0] 0 6.
 Has the school done a walk through to identify and prioritize hazards for the population and visitors?
-[YES = 1; NO = 0] 0 Not formally.
+[YES = 1; NO = 0] 1 Informally and not yet documented.
 Information and Skills 7.
 Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
-[YES = 1; NO = 0] 0 8.
-Have staff received training in emergency/disaster management?
-[YES = 1; NO = 0] 1 A few teachers have received external training in First Aid, and more are scheduled to be trained.
+[YES = 1; NO = 0] 0 This has not yet occurred as the plan has not been finalized.
+8. Have staff received training in emergency/disaster management?
+[YES = 1; NO = 0] 1 A few teachers have received external training from NODS, others are trained in First Aid.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - MARY E. PIGOTT PRIMARY SCHOOL
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS- OTTOS COMPREHENSIVE SECONDARY SCHOOL

 DETERMINANT INDICATOR SCORE COMMENTS 9.
-Are there regular drills with staff, students and/or parents?[YES = 1; NO = 0] 0 Not reported.
+Are there regular drills with staff, students and/or parents?[YES = 1; NO = 0] 0 No drills have been conducted in the recent past.
 Information and Skills 10.
 Is the school able to manage an event independently if help is not immediately available?
 E.g. fire extinguishers, first aid kits, triage?
 [YES = 1; NO = 0] 1 Fire extinguishers and first aid kits are available.
-11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 The cistern reportedly has a 3 1/2 day capacity.
+The school is in close proximity to the hospital.
+11. Does the school have reserve water storage with adequate supply for at least 3 days?[YES = 1; NO = 0] 1 The school's cistern has significant capacity but relies on infrequent public water supply for it to be recharged.
 Infrastructure and Technology 12.
-Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Antigua is drought prone as such water conservation is innately practiced.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 14.
-Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 0 15.
-Is there back up electrical power?
+Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 1 Culturally, water conservation is ingrained in the mindset as Antigua and Barbuda is a generally water scarce country.
+13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Rainwater gutters were observed that fed into the cistern.
+14. Does the school employ energy conservation/efficiency mechanism?[YES = 1; NO = 0] 1 LED bulbs have been installed by the Board of Education.
+15. Is there back up electrical power?
 [YES = 1; NO = 0] 0 16.
 Does the school employ other green practices?
-E.g. recycling, greenhouse/garden, green policy etc?[YES = 1; NO = 0] 0
+E.g. recycling, greenhouse/garden, green policy etc?
+[YES = 1; NO = 0] 1 The school employs techniques such as mulching using grass clippings.
+Occasionally there are plastic collection drives.
+However due to security issues receptacles for recycling and lines used for drip irrigation were stolen.
+Evidence of at greenhouse gardening was observed.
+The school had made attempts to create a green space but due to a breach in the perimeter fence, animals destroyed the trees planted.